Nobutarou/capitaine-cursors/README.md

+# The change from the original
+* Incskape to ImageMagick because I don't have it yet.
+* ul_angle and ur_angle link to default because either one is required by FVWM.

+I never change the original design.

 # Capitaine cursors
 This is an x-cursor theme inspired by macOS and based on KDE Breeze.
 The source files were made in Inkscape, and the theme was designed to